PhoenixDL/rising/CONTRIBUTING.md

 In case you want to reinstall, make sure that you uninstall `rising` first by running `pip uninstall rising` and `python setup.py clean`.
 Then you can install in `build develop` mode again.

+## Code Style
+* To improve readability and maintainability, [PEP8 Style](https://www.python.org/dev/peps/pep-0008/) should always be followed (no exceptions).
+* All imports inside the package should be absolute
+* If you add a feature, you should also add it to the documentation
+* Every module must have an `__all__` section
+* All functions should be typed
+* Keep functions short and give them meaningful names

 ## Unit testing